FederatedAI/KubeFATE/k8s-deploy/README.md

 $ cd KubeFATE/k8s-deploy/
 $ bash create-helm-deploy.sh useThirdParty
 ```
-According to the `kube.cfg`, the script creates two directories “fate-10000” and “fate-9999” under the current path.
+According to the `kube.cfg`, the script creates three directories “fate-10000” 、“fate-9999”  and “fate-exchange” under the current path.
 The structure of each directory is as follows:
 ```
 fate-*
 |-- templates